Skip to main content

 April 1, 2027

 EWS is permanently shut down in Exchange Online.
-No re-enablement will be possible after this date.
+Re-enablement will not be possible after this date.

 ShareGate Migrate's plan